Current News

 Monthly service opportunities

-• A Wilshire group serves the fourth Friday morning each month at the Vickery Meadow Youth Development Foundation’s Mobile Food Pantry.
-If you can help, contact Charlie Estee at cesteedallas@gmail.com.
+A Wilshire group serves the fourth Friday morning each month at the Vickery Meadow Youth Development Foundation’s Mobile Food Pantry.
+Dates for the rest of 2025 are Nov.
+21 and Dec.
+19. If you can help, contact Charlie Estee at cesteedallas@gmail.com.

 • Cindy Estee coordinates volunteers to serve as food pantry assistants at the Wilkinson Center the third Tuesday each month from noon to 3:45 p.m.
 Contact Cindy at